jjNford/chrome-ex-oauth2/README.md

 ChromeAuth2 is a Chrome Extension OAuth2 Library that provides a straight-forward and easy to use alternative to launch an OAuth2 Flows within a Chrome Extension.

 By using ChromeAuth2 you would be able to start an authorization process from a Chrome Extension `popup.html` view.
-ChromeAuth2 would then complete the authorization "dance" and store the token in a a Chrome Storage instance that can be accessed from any script of your extension.
+ChromeAuth2 would then complete the authorization "dance" and store the token in a Chrome Storage instance that can be accessed from any script of your extension.

 How To Use